-"The more people that know about it, the better," says Williams.
+"The more people that know about it, the better," Williams says.

-This is especially true if children aren't comfortable going to an adult for help, says Szychlinski.
+This is especially true if children aren't comfortable going to an adult for help, Szychlinski says.
 Then, they need to be watched more closely.
 The bottom line: When a child is out of the care of parents, a severe allergy becomes a group responsibility, she says.